WIS 23 Expansion

 The project will reconstruct 19.1 miles of WIS 23 as a 4-lane, on-alignment divided highway from US 151 in Fond du Lac east to County P in Plymouth.
 Numerous WIS 23 intersections will also be improved as part of the project.
-This website details current construction focusing on Sheboygan County.
-Improvements in Fond du Lac County as part of the WIS 23 Expansion Projection are still in design and can be found in the combined Limited Scope Supplemental Final Environmental Impact Statement (LS SFEIS) and Record of Decision (ROD).
-The documents are available for viewing at:
+This website details current and planned construction in Sheboygan and Fond du Lac counties.
+Currently, only Sheboygan County grading is currently taking place.
+For historical information regarding the Limited Scope Supplemental Final Environmental Impact Statement (LS SFEIS) and Record of Decision (ROD), please see the documents on the Wisconsin Department of Transportation project design website at:

 - WIS 23 Expansion Design Website: https://wisconsindot.gov/Pages/projects/by-region/ne/wis23exp/default.aspx